syntasso/workshop/using-multiple-promises/README.md

 # <a name="power-of-promises"></a> The power of Promises

-As covered in previously, Promises are the blocks that enable teams to build platforms that specifically meet their customer needs.
+As covered previously, Promises are the building blocks that enable teams to design platforms that specifically meet their customer needs.
 Through writing and extending Promises, Platform teams can raise the value line of the platform they provide.
 They can use multiple simpler, low-level Promises to provide an experience tailored to their users needs.

 Consider the task of setting up development environments for application teams.
 This task is usually repetitive and requires many cookie-cutter steps.
 It may involve wiring up Git repos, spinning up a CI/CD server, creating a PaaS to run the applications, instructing CI/CD to listen to the Git repos and push successful builds into the PaaS, and finally wiring applications to their required data services.

 A Promise can encapsulate all the required steps and handle the toil of running those low-level tasks.
 It can be designed as a single Promise that does it all, or it can be a collection of Promises that, combined, deliver the desired functionality.
-All your users do is request a new environment.
-Behind the scenes, multiple Promises are working together, each with their own responsibility.

 Now you will see the power of Kratix Promises by deploying a web app that uses multiple Promises.